typst/packages/README.md

   grammar and spelling mistakes as it will appear in the [package list][list].

 Optional:
-- `homepage`: A link to the package's web presence where there could be more details, an issue tracker, or something else.
+- `homepage`: A link to the package's web presence, where there could be more details, an issue tracker, or something else.
 Will be linked to from the package list.
 - `repository`: A link to the repository where this package is developed.
 Will